PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

-\paragraph{Diffusion steps} We experimented with various truncated diffusion time steps, specifically 2-50 and evaluated performance using the PDMS shown in \cref{fig:diffusionsteps}.
+\textit{d) Diffusion steps} We experimented with various truncated diffusion time steps, specifically 2-50 and evaluated performance using the PDMS shown in \cref{fig:diffusionsteps}.
 The results showed that performance degrades when the number of diffusion steps increases.
-Such over-smoothing diminishes the quality of the final predictions, reflected in the notable drop in PDMS at higher step counts; thus, we opt for 2 steps. \begin{findingbox} \textit{\textbf{Finding III:}} Increasing the number of diffusion steps beyond a short, optimal range degrades prediction quality. \end{findingbox}
+Such over-smoothing diminishes the quality of the final predictions, reflected in the notable drop in PDMS at higher step counts; thus, we opt for 2 steps.